MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/query-data-web-api.md

 The aggregate functions are limited to a collection of 50,000 records.
 Further information around using aggregate functionality with Common Data Service can be found here: [Use FetchXML to construct a query](../use-fetchxml-construct-query.md).

 Additional details on OData data aggregation can be found here: [OData Extension for Data Aggregation Version 4.0](http://docs.oasis-open.org/odata/odata-data-aggregation-ext/v4.0/cs01/odata-data-aggregation-ext-v4.0-cs01.html).
-Note that Dynamics 365 for Customer Engagement apps only supports a sub-set of these aggregate methods.
+Note that Common Data Service supports only a sub-set of these aggregate methods.

 <a name="bkmk_useParameterAliases"></a>